-When you sponsor a child, you are supporting community-based projects in specific locations to help the children and families within those areas.
+When you sponsor a child, you support community-based projects in specific locations to help the children and families within those areas.

-When you support Because I am a Girl, you join a growing movement of fellow Canadians who are also committed to helping champion girls’ rights.
+When you support the Because I am a Girl project, you join a growing movement of fellow Canadians who are also committed to helping champion girls’ rights.
 Together, you fund gender equality-focused programs spanning hundreds of communities around the world.
 You help reach girls worldwide with the support they need, helping save and transform lives while driving equality forward.
 You will learn about girls’ rights issues and see the progress your support makes through the eyes of the girls you’ve helped reach with empowerment opportunities.

 If I become a monthly supporter, how long of a commitment am I expected to make?

+The length of your commitment is up to you.
 Many of our Because I am a Girl project supporters have been involved for several years and find it to be an incredibly rewarding experience.
 Helping advance girls’ rights and achieving equality for girls will take time.
 The World Economic Forum estimates we won't achieve gender equality for another 132 years.
-Consistent long-term support is the key to driving real shifts in mindsets and lasting change.
-The length of your commitment is up to you.
+Consistent long-term support is the key to driving fundamental shifts in mindsets and lasting change.

 Why can’t I support a project that helps boys?